 APOEL, the first Cypriot club to reach the knockout round, shaped as the weakest of the seeded clubs and was paired with Lyon.

-''We must not speak only of luck,'' Lyon president Jean-Michel Aulas said. ''APOEL have been exceptional in the first round and drew all three of their away matches.''
+''We must not speak only of luck,'' Lyon president Jean Michel Aulas said. ''APOEL have been exceptional in the first round an drew all three of their away matches.''

-Benfica also goes to Russia to play Zenit St. Petersburg, while two match-ups are almost local derbies.
-Inter has the fewest possible kilometers (miles) to travel to face Marseille and Bayern has the short journey to Basel on the Swiss-German border.
+Benfica also goes to Russia to play Zenit St. Petersburg, while two matchups are almost local derbies.
+Bayern has the short journey to Basel on the Swiss-German border and Inter has a short trip to play Marseille.